[Vue.js] Difference between v-if and v-show, and how to use them

 Going a little further

-Now let's see what happens when you repeatedly toggle the boolean values of v-if and v-show.
+Now let's look at what happens when we repeatedly invert the boolean values of v-if and v-show.

-Reload the page (or click RUN in the JsFiddle menu) and look at the Developer Tools console.
+Reload the page (or press RUN in the JsFiddle menu) and check the Developer Tools console.

-You can see that the created hook of component B (v-show) is executed when you open the page.
+You'll notice that the created hook for component B (v-show) is executed as soon as you open the page.

-Even if you repeatedly press the B button and v-show changes from false to true to false to true, the created hook is only executed the first time because the style is only changing.
+Even if you repeatedly press button B and v-show changes from false -> true -> false -> true, the created hook will only be executed once because only the style changes.

-On the other hand, if you press the A button repeatedly, you will see that the created hook of the A component (v-if) is executed many times.
+Conversely, you'll notice that repeatedly pressing the A button will execute the created hook of the A component (v-if) multiple times.

 Different uses